Neke, Isi-Uzo: Geography

-Neke is a town located in Isi-Uzo Local Government Area of Enugu State in South Eastern Nigeria.
-Bordered by towns such as Ugwuogo Nike (Nike Lake Resort) in the South, Ikem (Local Government Area Headquarters) in the East, Mbu in the West, Eha Amufu and UmuAlor in Southeast, Obolo-Eke in the North, Ogbodu-Abaa in Northwest, and Opi in Southwest.
-Neke is a town of about 55,000 population with a strong backbone large land mass.
-In the pre-colonial era, the people of Neke were known as fearsome warriors who had an economic stronghold on neighboring areas.
-The Neke town has 5 main clans and districts namely; Ishienu, Akpani, Obeguaba, Umugwu and Umuegwu located in the town's core.
-These districts represent villages made up of clans and kindred prominent to the town's social structure.
+Neke town has five main districts: Ishienu, Akpani, Obeguaba, Umugwu and Umuegwu.
 In the present day, many new settlements have sprung up in various parts of the large expanse of land that belongs to the town.
-These new settlements include Agudene Neke, Onueme Neke, Uzo-Ohu Neke, Ugwuakparata Neke, Mburuamanyi Neke, etc. Recently the Enugu State government created five new autonomous communities within Neke town.
+These new settlements include Agudene Neke, Onueme Neke, Uzo-Ohu Neke, Ugwuakparata Neke, and Mburuamanyi Neke.
+Recently, the Enugu State government created five new autonomous communities within Neke town.
 The new communities are Akpani Autonomous community, Uno-Neke Autonomous community, Emeora Autonomous community, Ndiagu Autonomous community, and Mburu Amanyi Autonomous community.
-Each of these autonomous communities has Traditional Rulers who are referred to as Igwes.
+Each of these autonomous communities has a tradition ruler called an Igwe.

-Geographically, Neke is located between two major cities, Enugu and Nsukka.
-Hence, serving as an access point to traders and commuters travelling along the Enugu-Nsukka Axis.